 SSEP National Partners

-The Smithsonian National Air and Space Museum, in Washington, DC – the most visited museum on planet Earth – is host to the annual SSEP National Conference.
+The Smithsonian National Air and Space Museum, in Washington, DC – one of the most visited museums on planet Earth – is host to the annual SSEP National Conference.
 The conference provides student teams from across the SSEP community network the opportunity to present on their experiment designs, and those teams that flew experiments can report results.
 The objective is to immerse students in the experience of a real science conference – their conference.
 The conference is typically held the first week of July so that attendees can take part in the 4th of July celebration in the nation’s capital.
 The conference takes place in the Museum’s Moving Beyond Earth gallery, and Museum research and curatorial staff have provided featured conference addresses.
 For more information on the National Conference, including agendas and presentation descriptions, and video clip archives of the student team presentations, visit the Annual SSEP National Conference page.

 The National Air and Space Museum is also a host site for meetings of the SSEP Step 2 Review Board, where the finalist flight experiment proposals from each community are reviewed, and the flight experiments are selected.
 The Review Board includes Museum staff.
 To date, the Museum has hosted Step 2 Review Boards for SSEP Mission 1 to ISS, Mission 2 to ISS, and Mission 3 to ISS.